ldehaudt/42_WaterSimulation/README.md

 This project was made with Conan Wu (conanwu777), go give her stuff a look if you haven't already.

+Go with the flow but make sure you enjoy ^-^

 # Running the program

 Call `make` to compile, then execute with `./mod1 "MAP_NAME"`.